asrbic/Procedural_Ore_Generator/readme.md

 ## Configuration Options
 - planetDataPath (default null): Directory of PlanetDataFiles containing data for each planet.
 If null, no ore generation will occur.
 - planetGeneratorDefinitionsPath (default null): Directory of PlanetGeneratorDefinitions.sbc to insert entries for configured ores.
 If null, no definitions file will be produced.
+Superseded by planetGeneratorDefinitionsPathArray but kept for older configs.
+- planetGeneratorDefinitionsPathArray (default empty): Same as planetGeneratorDefinitionsPath but allows you to specify multiple .sbc files.
+All of the specified files will be searched for any planet config in config.json.
 - planetDataOutputPath (default "./PlanetDataFiles/"): Output path for planet data.
 Not used if no planetDataPath is not set.
 Directory will be created if it doesn't exist.
-- planetGeneratorDefinitionsOutputPath (default "./"): Output path for PlanetGeneratorDefinitions.sbc.
+- planetGeneratorDefinitionsOutputPath (default "./"): Output path for specified .sbc file(s).
 Not used if planetGeneratorDefinitionsPath is not set.
 Directory will be created if it doesn't exist.
 - makeColouredMaps (default true): Used at the global level to determine if colour coded test maps will be generated
 - surfaceHintMaps (default true): Used at the global level to determine whether hint maps will be generated
 - countExistingTiles (default true): If true, the existing ore tiles on the map will be counted before they get cleared